thomaslazier89-lang/osticket-prereqs/README.md

 <h2>Learning Outcomes</h2>

--Configure a virtual server
+-Configure a virtual server <br />
--Connect server with client machines
+-Connect server with client machines <br />
--Install and configure ticketing software for admins, agents and users -Understand the essential elements of ticket submission and resolution
+-Install and configure ticketing software for admins, agents and users <br />
+-Understand the essential elements of ticket submission and resolution <br />

 <h2>Environments and Technologies Used</h2>